Why You Need SIP Protocol for Voice Over IP

-SIP (Session Initiation Protocol) is the transport protocol for person-to-person real time traffic over the Internet.
+Session Initiation Protocol (SIP) is the communications protocol for person-to-person voice traffic over the Internet.
 Its technical specifications come from the SIP working group of the Internet Engineering Task Force.
 SIP gives access to the public switched telephone network for voice data at 3 kHz bandwidth and common number dialing using Voice over IP (VoIP).
-It can also be expanded to handle IP telephony combined with video and instant messaging.
-Future enhancements will allow SIP applications like video conference calls, application sharing, home monitoring, and interactive gaming for companies in Lamar.
+It can also be expanded to deal with IP telephony combined with video and instant messaging.
+Forthcoming enhancements will allow SIP applications such as video conference calls, application sharing, home monitoring, and interactive gaming for businesses in Lamar.

-We connect you with AL Frame Relay.
-This page is a short listing of the products specifically offered by T1Market in Lamar.
+We help you with AL T-1.
+This page is a quick list of the products specifically offered by T1Market in Lamar.

-Going forward, our objective is to regularly improve our product offerings.
-We now offer enterprise products normally utilized by bigger firms, particularly: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers even offer free managed Cisco routers for multi-year contracts.
-Primarily, our goal is to develop a bond with you - our client - that will certainly last for years to come.
-Acquiring your trust is just what we do here.
-Saving you cash on low-cost bandwidth services is just how we keep it.
+Going forward, our objective is to constantly enhance our product offerings.
+We now provide enterprise products typically utilized by larger firms, specifically: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers also provide complimentary managed Cisco routers for multi-year contracts.
+Mainly, our objective is to create a bond with you - our customer - that will definitely last for years to come.
+Earning your trust is just what we do here.
+Saving you money on inexpensive bandwidth services is exactly how we keep it.